PFC Eugene Richard Barnes

 Born: 28 April 1922 – Monterey County, California

-Parents: Edmund L. Barnes & Mary J. Thorn-Barnes
+Parents: Edmund L. Barnes and Mary J. Thorn-Barnes

 Siblings: 1 sister, 4 brothers